drndr/code_search_prototype/README.md

 - run elastic search in installation folder via bin/elasticsearch (default endpoint: http://localhost:9200)

-- update the Authorization, username and password fields for elasticsearch in the `prototype_app.py` and `search_funcs.py` files, with your own elasticsearch credentials
+- update the Authorization, username and password fields for elasticsearch in the `prototype_app.py`, `search_funcs.py` and `setup_local_elastic.py` files, with your own elasticsearch credentials

 - optional: use `train_eval_t5+.ipynb` for finetuning and creating new code/comment embeddings

+- optional: use `create_json_schema.py` to convert dataset csv to json

+- run `setup_local_elastic.py` to create local Elasticsearch databse

 - run `prototype_app.py` (default address: http://127.0.0.1:5000/)